mikeleo03/SpringBoot-Angular-Software-Documentation/Week 10/Lecture 17/Assignment 02/README.md

     $ cd <dir>
     ```
 2. Make sure you have maven installed on my computer, use `mvn -v` to check the version.
 3. Setup your credential.
-You can configure it by creating file `env.properties` on the **root of the each service project (customer and product)**, aligned with pom.xml, then fill it with this format.
+You can configure it by creating file `env.properties` on the **root of the each service project (customer, product, and authentication)**, aligned with pom.xml, then fill it with this format.
     ```java
     DB_DATABASE=<your database url>
     DB_USER=<your database username>